cradle77/Blazor.Msal/README.md

 ## Bits worth looking at

-This projects provides a sample implementation of a Blazor `AuthenticationStateProvider` class which wraps around MSAL.js to integrate with Azure Active Directory.
+This project provides a sample implementation of a Blazor `AuthenticationStateProvider` class which wraps around MSAL.js and integrates with Azure Active Directory.

 `MsalAuthenticationStateProvider` can be used to:
 - retrieve the authentication state of the current user